 Debt settlement, on the other hand, looks to reduce your obligation as a consumer rather than the number of lenders you get to deal with.
 You will need to work with credit relief/counseling companies to achieve this.
 These companies simply negotiate with your lenders for the desired results.

 Debt consolidation offers a light at the end of the tunnel.
 Since managing multiple debts can be hectic, it lightens this burden.
 It also makes you more financially disciplined.
 For instance, it might take ages to clear credit card debt if you are only paying the minimum monthly repayments and thus accruing higher levels of interest in the process.

-Consolidation ensures you can start paying a specific amount (almost always higher than minimum credit payments) to accelerate how fast you can become debt-free.
+There are pros and cons of debt consolidation.
+Consolidation ensures you can start paying a specific amount, but that amount is almost always higher than minimum credit payments.
+Because of that higher payment, debt consolidation accelerates how fast you can become debt-free.
 One thing to know about how debt consolidation works is that it isn’t worth it in every situation.
 It will be ideal if:

 - You are committed to paying the amount due in full

 - You a healthy enough cash flow to manage repayments

 - You don’t plan on running up on debt again

 - Your credit score has increased since taking the original loans

 - You are ready to make repayments over a longer period or don’t mind making early payments